 Information for participants

-People with a confirmed diagnosis of Duchenne Muscular Dystrophy (DMD) and who are interested in participating in research studies in DMD that are taking place in the UK.
+The database is aimed at people with a confirmed diagnosis of Duchenne muscular dystrophy (DMD) and who are interested in participating in research studies in DMD that are taking place in the UK.
 Children (under 16 years) must be registered by their parent or guardian.
-This study is only open to people who live in the UK.
+The database is only open to people who currently reside in the UK.

 We ask for your personal details, such as name, address, date of birth, NHS number and where you are treated for your DMD.
 We also ask about your genetic diagnosis, motor function, wheelchair use, medication taken and preferences for participation in research studies (including type of study and travel preferences).
 You will be asked to update this information every six months.

-The DMD Hub Central Recruitment Pilot Project is looked after by Dr Michela Guglieri at Newcastle University.
+The DMD Hub Central Recruitment Database is looked after by Professor Michela Guglieri at Newcastle University.

-Here you will find out more information about why we have a registry and how your data will be used.
+Here you will find out more information about why we have a database and how your data will be used.

-What is the DMD Hub Central Recruitment Pilot Project?
+What is the DMD Hub Central Recruitment Database?

 How do I benefit from registering?

-Although one of the main objectives of this project is to facilitate recruitment in research studies for people living with Duchenne Muscular Dystrophy regardless of their geographical location, participation will not guarantee that somebody will be recruited (or approached to be recruited) in a study.
+Although one of the main objectives of the database is to facilitate recruitment in research studies for people living with Duchenne muscular dystrophy regardless of their geographical location, participation will not guarantee that somebody will be recruited (or approached to be recruited) in a study.
 Recruitment in a research study will depend on national recruitment targets, eligibility criteria and will remain a responsibility of the Principal Investigator for the study at each clinical trial site.

 I want to be involved in a research study (e.g., clinical trial or natural history study).
 If I register, is this guaranteed?

-There is no guarantee that registering your details will mean you will be automatically approached to take part in a research study.
+There is no guarantee that registering your details will result in you being approached to take part in a research study.
 Health Care Professionals looking to recruit people to a study will have the opportunity to review the details you have given and if the study appears to be suitable for you, they may contact you to discuss potential recruitment.
-All people contacted regarding a particular study will then be assessed in greater detail and at this stage it may be clear that other developments in your health or details not recorded on the DMD Hub Central Recruitment Pilot Project mean that the study is not a suitable one for you.
+All people contacted regarding a particular study will then be assessed in greater detail and at this stage it may be clear that other developments in your health or details not recorded on the DMD Hub Central Recruitment Database mean that the study is not a suitable one for you.

 Who can register?

-People with a confirmed diagnosis of Duchenne Muscular Dystrophy (DMD) and who are interested in participating in research studies in DMD that are taking place in the UK.
+People with a confirmed diagnosis of Duchenne muscular dystrophy (DMD) and who are interested in participating in research studies in DMD that are taking place in the UK.
 Children (under 16 years) must be registered by their parent or guardian.
-This study is only open to people who live in the UK.
+The database is only open to people who live in the UK.

 How do you register?